 Ehman: We were just talking about this and agree that there was a moment when Santa passed us some Green Death smokes.
 He had just picked us up and hadn't revealed his true identity yet, but we were in the back of the car smoking Green Death just looking at each other amidst all this rubble and we both knew something was up.

 ...and this one was crustcopy.jpg

 The Canadian landscape can be boring.
 Do you hope Asphalt Watches offers it in a more psychedelic light?

 Ehman: Fuck that!
-I don't agree.
+I do not agree.
 The Canadian landscape always rules!
 Every pebble zoomed in on.
-Every weed on the roadside, dusted and blown.
+Every weed on the roadside... dusted and blown...

-Scriver: I love the landscape across Canada, minus certain parts of New Brunswick—just kidding, I bet the trees have grown back there and it's beautiful again.
+Scriver: I love the landscape across Canada minus certain parts of New Brunswick, just joking I bet the trees have grown back there and it's beautiful again.

 Your visit to Saskatchewan seemed sketchy.
 Would you go on the same adventure today?

-Ehman: [laughs] Sure!
-I would bring my wife and son!
-No, we are into different things now...
-Healthier adventures involving food security and wildlife habitat conservation.
+Ehman: [Laughs] Sure!
+I will bring my wife and son!
+No, we are into different things now... healthier adventures involving food security and wildlife habitat conservation.

-Scriver: It's hard to say, because at that time we were really desperate for a ride and it was exciting that a car even stopped, so we jumped in.
-But if I had a choice of cars to get in, I think I would have choose something else.
-It's amazing that we got in that ride though, and I'm glad we got out in the nick of time.
+Scriver: It's hard to say cause at that time we were really desperate for a ride and it was exciting that a car even stopped so we jumped in but if I had a choice of cars to get in, I think I would have choose something else, it's amazing that we jumped in that ride I'm glad we got out in the nick of time.